dnblank123/PAKCPP/README.md

 # TODO
 - Rewrite for better code
+    - ~Move other code to another file~ Done
+    - Constexpr code
-- ~Use ZSTD for more high ratio compression~ cant
+- ~Use ZSTD for more high ratio compression~ Different Header
 - GUI (ImGUI) for practice.

 <br/>